OpenWaterFoundation/owf-data-co-municipal-water-providers/README.md

 so that it can be potentially linked to datasets that result from the Statewide Water Supply Initiative (SWSI) Update.
 * The BusinessEntity_ID is from the [Colorado Information Marketplace](https://data.colorado.gov/Business/Business-Entities-in-Colorado/4ykn-tg5h/data) and is a state-assigned identification number.
 Because there are not a large number of water providers that are considered businesses, OWF manually entered the ID where appropriate.
 * OWF_ID was created for each water provider by OWF in order to ensure that at least one type of identifier contains values for every water provider.
 The OWF_ID is needed to potentially link every water provider to other datasets.
 OWF_ID is used in "Relate" worksheets and csv files as the identifier for this reason.
-* Latitude and Longitude coordinates were found for most providers by accessing Colorado Information Marketplace maps:  Municipal Boundaries in Colorado (https://data.colorado.gov/Municipal/Municipal-Boundaries-in-Colorado/u943-ics6) and All Special Districts in Colorado (https://data.colorado.gov/Government/All-Special-Districts-in-Colorado/dm2a-biqr).
+* Latitude and Longitude coordinates were found for most providers by accessing Colorado Information Marketplace maps:  [Municipal Boundaries in Colorado](https://data.colorado.gov/Municipal/Municipal-Boundaries-in-Colorado/u943-ics6) and [All Special Districts in Colorado](https://data.colorado.gov/Government/All-Special-Districts-in-Colorado/dm2a-biqr).
 The maps were downloaded as GeoJSON files.

 ## Data Workflow ##